Dreamstime_vladimirtimofeev_70307007

 Empower tries to solve some of the challenges with traditional power electronics with its latest family of voltage-regulator ICs called Crescendo.
 The technology relocates the active power delivery directly under the GPU or other AI accelerator, slinging more than 3,000 A of current up through the PCB instead of across it.

-“By moving to vertical power delivery, you can save up to 20% more power simply due to the location of the voltage regulator,” said Philips, also the company’s founder.
+“By moving to vertical power delivery, you can save up to 20% more power simply due to the location of the voltage regulator,” said Phillips, also the company’s founder.
 “You don't have to pass through all that PCB resistance, and it's also much easier to cool when you have a thin chip under the board.”

 While all of the leading players in power semiconductors are taking aim at the AI power dilemma, Empower is attempting to beat them out with what it calls its integrated voltage regulator (IVR).
 The IVR comprises the entire voltage regulator in a single chip.
 These DC-DC converters feature the company’s ultra-fast FinFET-based power technology, unique control architectures, and advanced power packaging to run at higher frequencies and change its output voltage faster and more accurately.

 Empower said its speed can remove most of the passive components responsible for regulating power to AI chips under dynamic load conditions and replace the others with its high-frequency magnetics and wide-bandwidth capacitors.
-“Crescendo is the culmination of all that,” noted Philips.
+“Crescendo is the culmination of all that,” noted Phillips.

 Featuring 20X faster bandwidth than traditional DC-DC converters, the Crescendo platform can remove most of the magnetics on top of the PCB and the large number of capacitors under it to smooth out the power racing into the processor.
 By eliminating these capacitors, Empower said that it can move into the real estate directly under the AI silicon, reducing the prohibitive lateral transmission loss and the heat that comes with it.